Verified compilation of space-efficient reversible circuits: Languages

 \subsection{The Source}

 The abstract syntax of \revlang is presented in Figure~\ref{fig:syntax}.
 The core of the language is a simple imperative language over Boolean and array (register) types.
-The language is further extended with ML-style functional features, namely first-class functions and \emph{let} definitions, and a reversible domain-specific construct \emph{clean}.
+The language is further extended with ML-style functional features, namely first-class functions and \emph{let} definitions, and a reversible domain-specific construct \emph{clean} which asserts that its argument evaluates to $0$ and frees a bit.

-In addition to the basic syntax of Figure~\ref{fig:syntax} we add the following derived operations { } Note that \revlang has no \emph{dynamic} control.
+In addition to the basic syntax of Figure~\ref{fig:syntax} we add the following derived operations: Note that \revlang has no \emph{dynamic} control -- i.e. control dependent on run-time values.
+In particular, every \revlang program can be transformed into a straight-line program.
 This is due to the restrictions of our target architecture (see below).

 The \rever compiler uses \fsharp as a meta-language to generate \revs code with particular register sizes and indices, possibly computed by some more complex program.
 Writing an \fsharp program that generates \revlang code is similar in effect to writing in a hardware description language \cite{Claessen:2001}.
 We use \fsharp's \emph{quotations} mechanism to achieve this by writing \revlang programs in quotations \texttt{<@\dots @>}.
 Note that unlike languages such as Quipper, our strictly combinational target architecture doesn't allow computations in the meta-language to depend on computations within \revs.